CooperCortinas/CooperCortinas/README.md

 - 👋 Hi, I’m @CooperCortinas
 - 👀 I’m interested in ...
 Running, math, fishing and video games
 - 🌱 I’m currently learning ...
-Coding in Java and R
+Coding in Java, Python and R
 - 💞️ I’m looking to collaborate on ...
 Anything related to coding and data analysis
 - 📫 How to reach me ... cooper.cortinas@wsu.edu